-The Baker-Sutton House at 115 High Street in Ipswich was built in 1725 and displays late 1st period to 2nd period Georgian architectural elements.
+Structural evidence, including the integral lean-to indicates thatat 115 High Street in Ipswich was built about 1725.
+It displays late 1st period and Georgian architectural elements.
 The antiques business that operates from this house features period pieces.

 In the early – mid 18th century a guild of hatters all lived on High Street in Ipswich, including Samuel Baker and Richard Sutton.